 A unique offering in this list, Mulberry paper is a handmade paper that is made in China.
 It is made from the thin fibers of the Mulberry tree and has a very lightweight feel to it.
-Mulberry paper is great for scrapbooking and collage making owing to its coarse texture and organic look.
-This paper is also very durable which just makes it the best!
+Mulberry paper is great for scrapbooking and collage-making owing to its coarse texture and organic look.
+This paper is also very durable, which just makes it the best!

 #7 - Scrapbook Paper

-There are a lot of types of craft paper that are marketed to serve one purpose but can be used for other crafts as well and Scrapbook paper is one of them.
-It comes in so many different patterns and designs with some printed on one side only and some printed on both sides.
+There are a lot of types of craft paper that are marketed to serve one purpose but can be used for other crafts as well, and scrapbook paper is one of them.
+It comes in so many different patterns and designs, with some printed on one side only and some printed on both sides.
 There are standard sizes available in scrapbook paper which you can always cut to the size you need.

 #8 - Origami Paper

-Origami paper is meant for origami craft projects but you can always use it for other crafts as well.
-There are designs on one side of this paper while the back is usually very plain and simple.
+Origami paper is meant for origami craft projects, but you can always use it for other crafts as well.
+There are designs on one side of this paper, while the back is usually very plain and simple.
 This type of paper folds and holds its shape really well and has a very thin feel to it.

 #9 - Tissue Paper

 The simpler form of crepe paper, Tissue paper is a very thin, fragile craft paper that you can find easily in every craft store.
 This paper comes in a lot of different colors and can be used for a host of different things.
-You can use it to line gift bags, add some texture to your paintings, or you can also use it for different collage-making projects.
+You can use it to line gift bags, and add some texture to your paintings, or you can also use it for different collage-making projects.
 Tissue paper is also great for making lightweight decorations for different occasions.

 #10 - Decoupage Paper

 Decoupage has become a very popular craft in recent years and is the art of gluing different cut pieces of paper onto any object of your choice.
 Decoupage paper is meant to assist you in doing just that.
-This paper has a glossy finish and a very thin presence.
-These types of craft paper come with different pictures and patterns on them which make decoupage a lot more fun.
+This paper has a glossy finish and a very thin weight.
+These types of craft paper come with different pictures and patterns on them, which make decoupage a lot more fun.